Pete Rock: Remixes

 "Another Pete Rock Remix" is Pete Rock's trademark catchphrase, heard on countless singles that he has remixed.
 In addition to hip-hop artists he has done remix work for artists from other genres such as his 1995 remix of "Before You Walk Out Of My Life" for R&B singer Monica.
-In 1992 he collaborated with Mary J. Blige on the What's the 411? single "Reminisce", which utilized the same sample from his own single "They Reminisce Over You (T.R.O.Y.)".
+In 1992 he collaborated with Mary J. Blige on the What's the 411? single "Reminisce", which used the same sample from his own single "They Reminisce Over You (T.R.O.Y.)".
 Rock claims to have done several high-profile remixes that remain unreleased, including one of Madonna's "Secret".
 He also claims to have produced the original beat for The Notorious B.I.G.'s "Juicy" and that it was recreated by P. Diddy and Poke (of Tone & Poke fame), without consent.
-However, he was invited to produce the remix, which utilizes the same sample as the original—Mtume's "Juicy Fruit".
+However, he was invited to produce the remix, which uses the same sample as the original—Mtume's "Juicy Fruit".
 Although he received no official producer credit, he made the original demo beat for A Tribe Called Quest's "Jazz (We've Got)", which was then recreated by Q-Tip on the album The Low End Theory.
-He remixed Public Enemy's "Shut 'em Down" and "Nighttrain" in the same day, starting at 12pm and finishing at 12am.
+He remixed Public Enemy's "Shut 'em Down" and "Nighttrain" in the same day, starting at 12 pm and finishing at 12 am.

 Up until 2003, he created all of his productions on the E-mu SP-1200, thereafter using the Akai MPC2000XL.
 He also has a collection of about 90,000 records and looks for records at least once a week.
 Pete Rock was one of nine artists who participated in thetruth.com's Remix Project, where he remixed the Sunny Side song "Magical Amount".

 Influence

+Pete Rock himself being overwhelmingly influenced by Black American musical traditions of Soul, Jazz, and R&B music, was able to pay it forward.
 Pete Rock has had a considerable impact on a number of record producers who have emerged in the hip hop scene since the late 1990s.
 Critics have favorably compared Detroit producer J Dilla and North Carolina's 9th Wonder to Rock; both of them worked with Rock during their recording careers.
 Several of the comparisons stem from the fact that these producers have created the bulk of their productions out of samples, as well as the warm, mellow, and exuberant undertones apparent in their work.
 Pete Rock himself has added validation to the comparisons with J Dilla by stating "he's the only producer in this game that was just as serious [as me]."

+Personal life

+Rock is an avid Marvel fan.
+He enjoys reading and collecting comic books of his favorite superhero characters, such as The Incredible Hulk, Spider-Man, and X-Men.
+Rock is also an avid fan of the NFL football team New York Giants and the NBA basketball team New York Knicks.